 New Smartphones in 2023: what to look out for this year

 As an InsurTech and cybersecurity company, we’re always eager to see what gadgets are coming out next.
 From flagships to foldables, there’s plenty to get excited about this year!
-To help you stay ahead of the curve, we’ve taken a look at the top new smartphones expected in 2023.
+To help you stay ahead of the curve, we’ve taken a look at the top new smartphones released and expected in 2023.

 1. Samsung Galaxy S23 Series

 The changes compared to last year’s S22 range have been described as “refinement over revolution”, as is often the case with flagship releases.
-There have however been some notable improvements, including the more powerful Qualcomm Snapdragon 8 Gen 2 processor, camera upgrades, an updated design for the S23 and S23+, and a brighter display for the S23.
+There are however some notable improvements, including the more powerful Qualcomm Snapdragon 8 Gen 2 processor, camera upgrades, an updated design for the S23 and S23+, and a brighter display for the S23.

 2. Apple iPhone 15

 Based on previous years, the iPhone 15 will probably be released in September 2023.
 It is expected that there will be four models, including two 6.1 inch and two 6.7 inch devices, for standard and “Pro” models.
 There is however some speculation that the larger “Pro Max” may be rebranded with a new “Ultra” model, in line with the Apple Watch Ultra launched in 2022.

 There are rumors that the new Dynamic Island design, introduced for the iPhone 14 Pro models, may be expanded to the entire lineup.
 It is also expected that the phones will switch from Lightning charging to USB-C, to align with new European regulations.

 3. Samsung Galaxy Z Flip5 and Z Fold5